 Here are some of the reasons enterprise WordPress can be a real pain for the enterprise.

 WordPress Security: A Constant Concern

 With WordPress’ over-reliance on third-party plugins, it is hard to keep track of everything.
 If you fail to consistently monitor and secure your WordPress sites and plugins properly, you could be open to attacks or security vulnerabilities.
-In fact, according to recent reports, 70% of all WordPress installations may be vulnerable to attacks.
+In fact, according to recent reports, 42% of all WordPress installations have at least one vulnerable component.

 Of course, WordPress is not vulnerable to all types of attacks, but here are a few of the most common vulnerabilities if you fail to ensure maximum security for your WordPress site: